kcartlidge/ng/README.md

 ## STATUS

+BETA - connections, entities, and repos are usable; API generation is ongoing

 It scans the database and generates code/scripts as detailed below.
 For this use case, it is stable and considered *beta* but unreleased.
 The automatic generation of an API is *in progress* (see the latest commits).